Joan Hutt: Hutt's philosophy of painting

-Even though Hutt lost her eyesight in her late 60s, she continued to paint throughout this period.
+Even though Hutt lost her eyesight in her late 60s, she continued to paint.
 She once described her philosophy on painting as follows: "As far back as I can remember myself I am drawing or painting.
 I have always wanted to paint, to express my joy in form and colour.
 My especial delight is people's heads.
 I love to convey personalities, any personalities onto canvas.
 I regard myself as an expressionist.
 I paint what I feel strongly about.
 I feel that paintings should be timeless, personal and original statements of the artists.
 I do not believe in fashions or theories.
 I want to be myself".